yeongeunkwon/database-bar-beer-drinker/README.md

 I suggest starting with the [front-end website](https://warm-temple-15359.herokuapp.com/static/index.html), where you can see several patterns of customer spending derived from the transaction data, that the bars may find helpful to create their business strategies that would increase their profit.

 ## Documentation
-Please see the [wiki](https://github.com/yeongeunkwon/Database-Bar-Beer-Drinker/wiki) of this repository for following:
+Please see the Wiki of this repository for the following:
-* [Home](https://github.com/yeongeunkwon/Database-Bar-Beer-Drinker/wiki#home) | Introduction to the Database
+* [Home](https://github.com/yeongeunkwon/Database-Bar-Beer-Drinker/wiki) | Introduction to the Database
 * [Bar Beer Drinker Website](https://github.com/yeongeunkwon/Database-Bar-Beer-Drinker/wiki/Bar-Beer-Drinker-Website) | Video tutorial of the Front-End
 * [Entity-Relationship Diagram](https://github.com/yeongeunkwon/Database-Bar-Beer-Drinker/wiki/Entity-Relationship-Diagram) | Database Schema and Entity-Relationship Diagram
 * [SQL queries](https://github.com/yeongeunkwon/Database-Bar-Beer-Drinker/wiki/SQL-queries) | SQL queries used in Bar Beer Drinker